Gair Affair: Vince Gair

 This plan also relied on a feature of the Constitution at that time, which was amended in 1977.
-In 1973, a casual Senate vacancy was filled by an appointment made by the relevant state parliament (as is still the case), but under Section 15, the appointed senator's term came to an end on the day before the next election for either the Senate or the House of Representatives, or both.
-(Since 1977, a replacement senator continues for the remainder of the original senator's term.)
-In a normal half-Senate election, Labor could expect to win 2 of the 5 seats in Queensland.
-However, if 6 seats were up for election, Labor could expect to win 3, and this would give it the bare majority it needed in the Senate to guarantee passage of future legislation.
+While now senators appointed to fill a casual vacancy serve the remainder of the original senator's term, in 1973 the appointed senator's term only lasted until the next Senate or House election.
+In a normal half-Senate election, the ALP could expect to win 2 of the 5 seats in Queensland.
+However, if 6 seats were up for election, the ALP could expect to win 3, and this would give it the bare majority it needed in the Senate to guarantee passage of future legislation.

-Gair was offered the post of Ambassador to the Republic of Ireland, and readily accepted on 13 March 1974.
+Gair was offered the post of Ambassador to Ireland, and readily accepted on 13 March 1974.
 Ireland was dear to his heart, as his mother was Irish, his wife was of Irish stock, and he was a staunch Catholic, and he saw this as a particularly fitting way to conclude his public life.
 However, the matter needed to remain strictly confidential pending various matters of protocol being attended to.
 The Federal Executive Council approved the appointment on 14 March, and the Irish Government accepted the appointment on 19 March.
 It cabled its approval to Canberra, where it was received on 20 March.

 On 21 March, Gough Whitlam advised the Parliament that he had obtained the concurrence of the Governor-General, Sir Paul Hasluck, to hold a half-Senate election on 18 May 1974, and the timing of the issue of the writs was a matter of discussion between the Governor-General and the state governors.

-Labor's plan was that Gair would tender his resignation to the President of the Senate, Sir Magnus Cormack, on 2 April, when the Senate returned after a break, well before the writs were expected to be issued for the election, but for it to remain a strictly confidential matter until then.
+The ALP's plan was that Gair would tender his resignation to the President of the Senate, Sir Magnus Cormack, on 2 April, when the Senate returned after a break, well before the writs were expected to be issued for the election, but for it to remain a strictly confidential matter until then.